open-telemetry/oteps/text/0121-config-service.md

 ## Explanation

 This OTEP is a request for an experimental feature [open-telemetry/opentelemetry-specification#62](https://github.com/open-telemetry/opentelemetry-specification/pull/632).
 It is intended to seek approval to develop a proof of concept.
-This means no development will be done inside either the Open Telemetry SDK or the collector.
+This means no development will be done inside either the OpenTelemetry SDK or the collector.
 Since this will be implemented in [opentelemetry-go-contrib](https://github.com/open-telemetry/opentelemetry-go-contrib) and [opentelemetry-collector-contrib](https://github.com/open-telemetry/opentelemetry-collector-contrib), all of this functionality will be optional.

 The user, when instrumenting their application, can configure the SDK with the endpoint of their remote configuration service, the associated Resource and a default config we revert to if we fail to read from the configuration service.

 The user must then set up the config service.
-This MUST be done through the collector, which can be set up to expose an arbitrary configuration service implementation.
-Depending on implementation, this allows the collector to either act as a stand-alone configuration service, or as a bridge to remote configurations of the user's monitoring and tracing backend by 'translating' the monitoring backend's protocol to comply with the Open Telemetry configuration protocol.
+This can be done through the collector, which can be set up to expose an arbitrary configuration service implementation.
+Depending on implementation, this allows the collector to either act as a stand-alone configuration service, or as a bridge to remote configurations of the user's monitoring and tracing backend by 'translating' the monitoring backend's protocol to comply with the OpenTelemetry configuration protocol.

 ## Internal details